 Just to be clear, I am not so old that a twenty five cents was much money back then.
 It wasn’t enough for a single copy of Spider-Man from the “Hey Kids!
 Comics!” spinner rack down at the convenience store — that was would have been somewhere between a quarter and a dime and two quarters.
 It might have been enough for a roll of LifeSavers.

-nsr60 about 4 years ago
+nsr60 over 4 years ago

 Miss Wormwood: If you had eight pennies and I asked you for five, how many would you have left?